Jet lag is the bane of international travelers and even some domestic ones with sensitive internal clocks, too.

 Biggs explains that your digestive system goes on hiatus at very high altitudes.
 The last thing you want to do is cram it full of food when it’s not working properly.

 “Someone said to me [flying is] like being under anesthesia.
-So when you get off the plane, everything restarts and [your digestive system] has so much more work to do and so it makes you more tired.”
+So when you get off the plane, everything restarts and [your digestive system] has so much more work to do and so it makes you more tired [if you’re eaten while in-flight].”

 Bradley’s advice comes at a time when airlines are beefing up their menus on domestic flights.
-In March, Delta began bringing back free meals in coach.
-Not to be outdone, American began doing the same for its economy fliers in May.
+Last year, Delta began bringing back free meals in coach.
+Not to be outdone, American began doing the same for its economy fliers later that same year.